wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-manager/linux/oracle/wazuh_server_packages_oracle.rst

 .. note::
     Check out the section :ref:`securing_api` to set up some additional settings.

-**Optional:** Disable the Wazuh updates:
+**Optional:** Disable the Wazuh repository.

-  It is recommended that the Wazuh repository be disabled in order to prevent accidental upgrades.
+  It is recommended to disable the Wazuh repository in order to prevent accidental upgrades.
 To do this, use the following command:

   .. code-block:: console